Share Market Holiday: NSE, BSE Closed On Jan 15 For Maharashtra Elections

 Derivative Contract Adjustments

 The market closure has necessitated changes to derivative contract schedules.
-The BSE has clarified that equity derivatives contracts originally scheduled to expire on January 15, 2026 will now expire one day earlier on January 14, 2026.
+The BSE, whose weekly F&O Sensex expiry is scheduled for Thursdays, has moved the expiry to Wednesday, January 14, in view of the trading holiday.
 These modifications will be reflected in the end-of-day contract master files to ensure smooth settlement processes.

 Complete 2026 Trading Holiday Calendar

-With the January 15 addition, Indian stock exchanges will observe 16 trading holidays in 2026, excluding regular weekends.
-The upcoming market closures include:
+After January 15, the next stock market holiday will be on January 26 for Republic Day.
+With the January 15 addition, Indian stock exchanges will observe 16 trading holidays in 2026:

 Historical Stock Returns for BSE